DrEggCake/AfkUtilities/README.md

 ---

 ## Configuration
-- config.yml controls AFK timing and behavior
+- config.yml controls teleport coordinates, duration before teleporting, and the world guard region
 - WorldGuard region name can be configured
-- AFK location is set via `/afkutilities setlocation`
+- AFK location is set via `/afkutilities setlocation` or in config.yml

 ---